DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ### **Turnstile**

-Cloudflare's [Turnstile](https://developers.cloudflare.com/turnstile/) allows [challenges](https://developers.cloudflare.com/waf/reference/cloudflare-challenges/) anywhere on your site.
+Cloudflare's [Turnstile](https://developers.cloudflare.com/turnstile/) allows [challenges](https://developers.cloudflare.com/cloudflare-challenges/) anywhere on your site.
 It runs in standard browsers, including mobile – even native mobile apps – when using _WebView_.
 [Implicit rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#implicitly-render-the-turnstile-widget) auto-loads on static pages, while [explicit rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#explicitly-render-the-turnstile-widget) offers control over when and where it appears, ideal for dynamic content or Single-Page Applications (SPAs).
 Learn more about the differences [here](https://developers.cloudflare.com/turnstile/tutorials/implicit-vs-explicit-rendering).

 Enterprise customers can also take advantage of [Ephemeral IDs](https://developers.cloudflare.com/turnstile/concepts/ephemeral-id/), which can help track bots over longer time periods and rate limit based on these IDs instead of IPs or other characteristics.

 > _**Note**: While Turnstile can be run in [invisible mode](https://developers.cloudflare.com/turnstile/concepts/widget/#invisible), it is recommended to use [managed mode](https://developers.cloudflare.com/turnstile/concepts/widget/#managed-recommended) for login and signup forms to provide users with a clear indication that an action is taking place.
-Additionally, the Turnstile [Siteverify API](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/) should be triggered when the user clicks the button, initiating the POST request._
+Alternatively, another option is to set it up with [interaction-only](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/widget-configurations/#appearance-modes).
+Additionally, the Turnstile [Siteverify API](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/) should be triggered when the user clicks the button, initiating the POST request; (or while / before the user is already filling out the form)._

 When [integrating on mobile](https://developers.cloudflare.com/turnstile/get-started/mobile-implementation/), address common issues to ensure smooth functionality.